alexlouden/spacetriangle/README.md

 A simple space browser-based game.

-Built using kineticjs in coffeescript by alexlouden and calumroy Developed using grunt.
+Built using kineticjs in coffeescript by alexlouden and calumroy.
+Developed using grunt.